Vishva Hindu Parishad: Violence

 The VHP has been associated with violence on a number of occasions.

-The VHP had been aggressively involved in the Ayodhya dispute over the Ram Janmabhoomi, or Babri Masjid before its demolition, since March 1984, after getting encouraged by the strong response it had got from ekatmata yatra programme, it organised in 1983, which was aimed at Hindu unity and self-protection against Islam and Christianity.
-This activity in the Ayodhya issue involved demonstrations, petitions and litigation, along with militant processions, forceful conversion ceremonies and incidents of violence and vandalism, particularly targeting Muslims.
+The VHP had been actively involved in the Ayodhya dispute over the Ram Janmabhoomi, or Babri Masjid before its demolition, since March 1984, after getting encouraged by the strong response it had got from ekatmata yatra ("journey of unity") programme it organised in 1983, which the VHP described as being aimed at Hindu unity and defence against alleged assault from Islam and Christianity.
+This activity in the Ayodhya issue involved demonstrations, petitions and litigation, along with militant processions, vociferous (re)conversion ceremonies (ghar wapisi) and incidents of violence and vandalism, particularly targeting Muslims.
 The VHP is also said to have sought the destruction of the Babri mosque.
 According to the VHP and its affiliated organisations, the Babri Mosque was built by demolishing the temple at the birthplace of Rama (Ram Janmabhoomi) by the Mughal Emperor Babur in early 16th century.
 It further stated in Allahabad court documentation that the building was in a dilapidated condition.
 It was in ruins and could not be used for worship or any activities.
-In 1989, the VHP, keeping in view the impending Loksabha elections, organised a massive movement to start the construction of a Ram temple at the disputed site.
+In 1989, the VHP, keeping in view the impending Lok Sabha elections, organised a massive movement to start the construction of a Ram temple at the disputed site.
 The BJP-VHP organised a huge rally of 200,000 volunteers at this site on 6 December 1992 and set out to demolish the mosque.

 According to the Human Rights Watch, the VHP and Bajrang Dal, in collaboration with BJP had been involved in 2002 Gujarat riots.
 Though VHP has denied these claims, VHP spokesman Kaushikbahi Mehta said, "We in the VHP had nothing to do with the violence except to take care of widows and victims of the Godhra mayhem."

 In 2015, VHP defended the demolition of a church in Haryana, although it has denied involvement in the incident.
 VHP joint general secretary Surendra Jain alleged that the church was built "for the purpose of aggressive conversion" and likened its destruction to the violence of the 1857 war which he claimed "was fought for the cause of religion".

 On 4 June 2018, the VHP was classified as a militant religious organisation by the CIA in its World Factbooks entry for India, under the category of political pressure groups, along with Bajrang Dal.
 The VHP reportedly explored legal options to have this tag removed.
 The World Factbook removed the mentions of the VHP and the Bajrang Dal from the entry by 25 June 2018.